MaxiLMV/Java_Application_Dev_TSI/README.md

 # Java_Application_Dev_TSI

-This repository contains all asignments developed and submitted to the Transport and Telecommunication Institute in the second half of 2022.
+This repository contains all Java Application Development asignments developed and submitted to the Transport and Telecommunication Institute in the second half of 2022.

 Practice 1 is about Basic Java.
 Practice 2 is about Concurrent Operations.